kadimetla/doc-adk-training/training/module09-intro-custom-function-tools/lab.md

 ## Goal

-### Goal

 In this lab, you will build an agent that can perform basic arithmetic.
-You will do this by creating your own custom function tools in Python and integrating them into a config-based agent.
+You will do this by creating your own custom function tools in Python and integrating them into a Python-based agent.

 ### Step 1: Create the Project and File Structure

 1.  **Create the agent project:**
     ```shell
-    adk create --type=config calculator-agent
+    adk create calculator-agent
     cd calculator-agent
     ```